besuper/CityVilleDotnet/README.md

 **Alpha Status**: This project is currently in alpha development.
 The game is playable but many features are still being implemented.

+Note: this branch only support 2011 version of the game.
+To check progress of the 2012 version check [here](https://github.com/besuper/CityVilleDotnet/tree/2012)

 ## Features

 -   Simple building system - build, farm and expand your city